2016 Democratic National Convention: Superdelegate reform

 On July 24, the DNC Rules Committee voted overwhelmingly, 158–6, to adopt a superdelegate reform package.
 The new rules were the result of a compromise between the Clinton and the Sanders campaigns; in the past, Sanders had pressed for the complete elimination of superdelegates.

 Under the reform package, in future Democratic conventions about two-thirds of superdelegates would be bound to the results of state primaries and caucuses.
 The remaining one third—Democratic senators, Democratic governors and Democratic U.S. representatives—would remain unbound and free to support the candidate of their choice.

 Under the reform package, a 21-member unity commission, chaired by Clinton supporter Jennifer O'Malley Dillon and vice-chaired by Sanders supporter Larry Cohen, is to be appointed "no later than 60 days" after the November 2016 general election.
 The commission would report by January 1, 2018, and its recommendations would be voted on at the next Democratic National Committee meeting, well before the beginning of the 2020 Democratic primaries.
 The commission was to consider "a mix of Clinton and Sanders ideas, including expanding 'eligible voters' ability to participate in the caucuses in caucus states, a gripe of Clinton's campaign, and encouraging 'the involvement in all elections of unaffiliated or new voters who seek to join the Democratic Party through same-day registration and re-registration'", which is one of Sanders' demands.
 The commission drew comparisons to the McGovern–Fraser Commission, which established party primary reforms before the 1972 Democratic National Convention.

 Schedule

-Mayor of Baltimore Stephanie Rawlings-Blake, the secretary of the Democratic National Committee, gaveled in the convention on the afternoon of July 25.
+On January 23, 2015, prior to even the selection of a location for the convention, the Democratic National Committee announced that the convention would be July 25–July 28, 2016.
+The Republicans had previously announced that their convention would be held the week previous, July 18–21.
+An informal tradition has long been observed by the two major parties that the incumbent presidential party (in 2016, the Democrats) holds its convention at a later date than the opposition party.

-According to C-SPAN data, 257 speakers addressed the convention from the podium over the course of the convention.
+Stephanie Rawlings-Blake (mayor of Baltimore and the secretary of the Democratic National Committee) gaveled in the convention on the afternoon of July 25.